-The motion was seconded by Governor Dameron and carried by a unanimous vote of 7 to 0.
-Governor Burkemper declared the motion to be duly adopted, and the Secretary designated copies of the documents as Exhibits A through F.
+The motion was seconded by Governor Christofferson and carried by a unanimous vote of 6 to 0.
+Governor Burkemper declared the motion to be duly adopted, and the Secretary designated copies of the items as Exhibits E, F, G, H, J, and K.